Beth discovers inner strength when she loses what she loves most.

 She wiped the blood from her neck, carefully putting the tissue in a plastic snack bag.
 Her hand was shaking but she was thinking straight.
 She called the cops.

 Beth graduated from Roosevelt High School with honors.
 She was walking on air about college.
 Life couldn't possibly be more exciting.
+One day she was walking through the park, thinking about her next story plot and feeling the breeze gently stir her hair.

 She was so surprised she didn't have time to get nervous.

-"I'm Beth and I am starving."
+"I'm Beth and suddenly, starving."

 The two made a beautiful couple.